gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 example API and there are alternative implementations.

-This API enables the cryptographical protection operations by setting client/server write key, sequence number key, and IV for primary and restart DTLS key context.
-The write key is the primary cryptograpical key used by the cipher suit for DTLS record protection (Section 5.2 of
+This API enables the cryptographical protection operations by setting client/server write keys, sequence number keys, and IVs for primary and restart DTLS contexts.
+The write key is the used by the cipher suite for DTLS record protection (Section 5.2 of {{RFC8446}}.
+The initilization vector (IV) is random material used to XOR with the sequence number to create the nonce per Section 5.3 of {{RFC8446}}.
-{{RFC8446}}.
-The sequence number key is used for Record Number Encryption (Section 4.2.3 of {{RFC8446}}).
-The initilization vector (IV) is cryptographical random material used to XOR with the sequence number to create the nonce per Section 5.3 of {{RFC8446}}.
+The sequence number key is used to encrypt the sequence number (Section 4.2.3 of {{RFC9147}}).

 ## Cipher Suit Capabilities